 Peers Helping Peers

-Peers Helping Peers is a CAL MHSA funded program aimed to reduce mental health stigma and improve mental wellness for youth and young adults (16-26) in Sacramento County.
-Participants engaged in a paid 7-week mental health training, social change project, and 40-80 hour social service internship.
-Youth have explored the following topics...
+Peers Helping Peers is a CAL MHSA funded program aimed to reduce mental health stigma and improve mental wellness for youth and young adults (16-26) as well as Spanish-speaking adults in Sacramento County.
+Participants engaged in a paid 7-week mental health training and mental well-being projects with the option of also completing a paid 40-80 hour social service internship.
+Youth participants received introductory training on a variety of topics selected to improve youths' ability to support peers and family members.
+Topics included:

 - Community building